Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 	cctk CRISPRtree -a <Array_IDs.txt> -o <output plot with desired extension>

 **N.B.** ``cctk CRISPRtree`` uses `matplotlib <https://matplotlib.org/>`_ to perform all plotting functions.
 You can specify the format of the output file by providing a filename with an extension corresponding to the desired file format.
-E.g. out_file.png will produce a PNG format file, while out_file.svg will produce an SVG format file.
+E.g., out_file.png will produce a PNG format file, while out_file.svg will produce an SVG format file.
 Any file format compatible with `matplotlib.pyplot.savefig() <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html>`_ should work.

 Outputs
 -------